Content Map Terms

 • Ask for written instructions—including how fast your heart rate should be—so you can easily refer to them as you become more independent.

 • Support throughout your life is important.
-Joining an exercise group or a support group for non-smokers may be helpful in maintaining lifestyle changes.
+Joining an exercise group or a support group for quitting smoking may be helpful.

 • If you exercise at home, make sure a health professional checks your progress.

-• Education and support from nurses, dietitians, physiotherapists, and doctors will help you continue making lifestyle changes during this phase.
+• Education and support from nurses, dietitians, physiotherapists, and doctors can help.

-• In group programs, other people in the rehab program may become your support group and help you make lifestyle changes.
+• In group programs, other people in the rehab program may become your support group and help you maintain a healthy lifestyle.

 Exercise program